 On this page, our lawyers look at complex regional pain syndrome (CRPS) as an injury in accident cases and the potential settlement value for CRPS in an injury lawsuit.

 The good news is that there are growing medical studies that support complex regional pain syndrome as a real, physical condition.
-Pain management experts, sometimes experts selected by accident lawyers but, even more typically, the pain management doctors that treat the patient who was injured in the accident, are now seemingly very well versed in the science and studies that support the phenomenon of complex regional pain syndrome.
+Pain management experts, sometimes experts selected by accident lawyers, but even more typically, the pain management doctors that treat the injured patient in the accident, are now seemingly very well-versed in the science and studies that support the phenomenon of complex regional pain syndrome.
 More pain management doctors are espousing the theory that there is great therapeutic benefit from early and aggressive treatment of complex regional pain syndrome.

 Types of CRPS